stashapp/CommunityScripts/scripts/kodi-helper/README.md

 All strm files will be named by the scene ID in stash. ie `30.strm`.
 An nfo file will be generated alongside the strm file.

-By default, all files will be generated in the directory provided by `--outdir`.
-The output files can be organised by their metadata by providing the `--hierarchy` parameter.
-This parameter is a comma-delimited list of metadata to organise by.
-Valid values are:
+All files will be generated in the directory provided by `--outdir`.
-* `studios`
-* `tags`
-* `performers`
-* `movies`
-* `rating`

-For example, if `studios` is included in the `hierarchy` paratemer, and a scene has a studio, its strm and nfo files will be saved in `<outdir>/studios/<studio name>/`.
-If a scene does not have any applicable metadata to place it in a subdirectory, then the strm and nfo files will be generated in `<outdir>`.

 The generated files will not be overwritten by default.
 This can be overridden with `--overwrite`.